Don’t waste your money on a product that will end up dusty in a drawer, read on as we explain each feature in detail and what it means for you.

 Now you know what you’re looking for it’s time to start exploring the options.

-A little too pricey?
-Read our roundup of a number of alternatives that will still hit the mark.
+Read our roundup of a hand-picked selection of alternatives that will hit the mark.